But we can continue to strive to do what's right by the people, the community, and the environments who have been deeply affected by it.

-A comprehensive agreement has been finalised between the Federal Government of Brazil, the states of Minas Gerais and Espírito Santo, public prosecutors and public defenders (collectively, the Public Authorities) and Samarco, BHP Brasil and Vale (collectively, the Companies).
+In October 2024, a comprehensive agreement was finalised between the Federal Government of Brazil, the states of Minas Gerais and Espírito Santo, public prosecutors and public defenders (collectively, the Public Authorities) and Samarco, BHP Brasil and Vale (collectively, the Companies).

-The agreement was signed in Brasília in October 2024 and provides reparation for the impacts of Samarco’s Fundão dam failure in November 2015 and builds on the existing remediation and compensation work already performed by the Renova Foundation in Brazil.
+The agreement provides reparation for the impacts of Samarco’s Fundão dam failure in November 2015 and builds on the existing remediation and compensation work already performed by the Renova Foundation in Brazil.

 R$38 billion (US$7.9 billion)